Learn PostgreSQL Embedded JOINs: Examples and Techniques

 Understanding JOINs in PostgreSQL

-clause in SQL is used to combine rows from two or more tables based on a related column between them.
-PostgreSQL supports several types of JOINs
+A JOIN clause in SQL is used to combine rows from two or more tables based on a related column between them.
+PostgreSQL supports several types of JOINs:

 INNER JOIN: Returns only the rows where there is a match in both tables.